nextcloud/integration_openproject/README.md

 cd $HOME/development/custom_apps/integration_openproject
 npm run watch
 ```
-> **Note:** Inorder to use the search bar for searching work packages you need to set-up file storages in openProject side for your particular nextcloud instance.
-To do so you can follow this [documentation](https://google.com)
+> **Note:** In order to use the search bar for searching work packages you need to set up file storages on the OpenProject side for your particular Nextcloud instance.
+To do so you can follow this [documentation](https://www.openproject.org/docs/)